 The Federal Group’s Cold Heading Capabilities

-A shortlist of our strengths are automotive components, gear blanks, ball studs, piston pins, sparkplug shells, valve spring retainers, engine poppet valves (intake and exhaust), transmission shafts, agricultural parts, bearings, screws, bolts, nuts, specialty and per print items.
+Cold heading technology has been around for about 100 years.
+A shortlist of our cold forming and cold heading strengths are exotic metal fasteners, gear blanks, ball studs, piston pins, sparkplug shells, valve spring retainers, engine poppet valves (intake and exhaust), transmission shafts, agricultural parts, bearings, screws, bolts, nuts, terminal studs, specialty and per print items.

 Talk To An Expert